 Step 6.
 Build simple navigation

-Let’s discuss the necessary navigational elements that will help you connect your pages and make users feel at ease using your website.
+Let’s discuss the necessary navigational elements that will help you connect your pages and make users feel at ease when using your website.

-If your website has a lot of services or products to offer, you should design a system of filters and sorting options to help users find what they are looking for.
+Filtering and sorting: If your website has a lot of services or products to offer, you should design a system of filters and sorting options to help users find what they are looking for.
 The filters can differ depending on the category and should cover all possible product characteristics.

 Step 7.
 Create a sitemap